 Robert Jan Dukarm, a native of Victoria BC, Canada, is an organist, pianist, and violinist.
 He has accompanied the Newcombe Singers since 2014, and has been the organist for Cathedral Church of St. John the Evangelist in Victoria since 2009.
 In addition to organ recitals, he has performed with the Capriccio Choir for several Remembrance Day concerts at Victoria’s Christ Church Cathedral, including performances of Faure’s Requiem and Vierne’s Messe Solennelle.
 As a pianist, Robert has accompanied singers in recital and in voice lessons.
 He and soprano Monica Orso won first prize in the 2009 Senior Lieder Competition at the Victoria Conservatory.
-Robert also plays both classical and jazz violin, performing at various venues including Victoria JazzFest and local watering holes, including accompanying jazz pianist, Peter Dent, former choral director of the Newcombe Singers.
-He also offers private organ lessons.
-To hear samples of Robert’s playing, visit his website.
+Robert also plays both classical and jazz violin, performing at various venues including Victoria JazzFest and local watering holes.
+Robert and Peter Dent, former choral director of the Newcombe Singers, are Son de Victoria – a jazz violin and keyboard duo that plays latin and swing jazz hits.